foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 years later, you'll be sitting on the side of a grassy hill
 punch-drunk and ready to bare your heart
 she'll reminisce about looking up at the sky
-after coming home from watching some movie about cartoon dog superheroes
+while coming home from watching some movie about cartoon dog superheroes
 and seeing a fleeting speck of light in the night sky
 the sole witness to a celestial immolation